Names of the Berber people: Amazigh

 Relatedly, the endonym of Berber languages is typically Tamazight, and in English, "Tamazight" and "Berber languages" are often used interchangeably.
-"Tamazight" may also be used to a specific language, such as Central Atlas Tamazight or Standard Moroccan Amazigh, depending on the context of its usage.
+"Tamazight" may also be used for a specific language, such as Central Atlas Tamazight or Standard Moroccan Amazigh, depending on the context of its usage.

 Although Amazigh as a term had been used throughout history, its use as a claim on collective indigenous North African identity is more recent.
 Many scholars suggest that the 1945 poem “Kker a mmis umazigh” (“Rise up Son of Amazigh”) by Mohand Idir Aït Amrane to be its first use as a cultural claim.

 Etymology

-Some scholars suggest that the root word maziġ in the name Amazigh may be related to early Libyco-Berber tribes, which had been referred to as Mazices in some sources.
-According to Ibn Khaldun, the name Mazîgh is derived from one of the early ancestors of the Berbers.
+The name "Amazigh" is likely connected to the ancient Mazices, a Libyco-Berber people mentioned in classical sources.
+The medieval historian Ibn Khaldun traced the name to an ancestor called Mazigh.

-According to the Berber author Leo Africanus, Amazigh meant 'free man'; some argued that there is no root of M-Z-Ɣ meaning 'free' in the modern Berber languages.
-However, mmuzeɣ ('to be noble', 'generous') exists among the Imazighen of Central Morocco and tmuzeɣ ('to free oneself', 'revolt') exists among the Kabyles of Ouadhia.
+According to the Berber author Leo Africanus, Amazigh meant 'free man'.
+Related words such as mmuzeɣ ('to be noble', 'generous') exists among the Imazighen of Central Morocco and tmuzeɣ ('to free oneself', 'revolt') exists among the Kabyles of Ouadhia.
 Further, Amazigh also has a cognate in the Tuareg word Amajegh, meaning 'noble'.

+The linguist Salem Chaker suggests that the term potentially did not originally have an ethnic meaning but was a common noun from the root ZƔ, “to pitch a tent” which is attested in central Morocco.
+"Amazigh" would have thus meant "the one who pitches/lives in the tent” or “the nomad”.